SBOSA93C May 2023 – June 2024 OPT4001-Q1

 Orderable Information

 The SMBus alert response provides a quick identification for which device issued the interrupt.
-Without this alert response capability, the processor cannot determine which device pulled the interrupt line when there are multiple target devices connected.
+Without this alert response capability, the processor can not determine which device pulled the interrupt line (for USON variant only) when there are multiple target devices connected.

 The OPT4001-Q1 is designed to respond to the SMBus alert response address when in the latched window-style comparison mode.
 The OPT4001-Q1 does not respond to the SMBus alert response when in transparent mode.